pydoit/doit/doc/standalone.rst

 --------------

 The standalone script should be created on a system where doit and dependencies are installed.
-Apart from doit dependencies it also requires the the libraries "py" and "py.test".
+Apart from doit dependencies it also requires the libraries "py" and "py.test".

 Usage
 -------